EuracBiomedicalResearch/lcms-standards/README.md

 - [exclusion_mz.txt](data/exclusion_mz.txt): table containing the
   (exact) masses of mz values that probaly are noise / backgroun ions.
   This is a "dynamic" table that is being updated along the time.
+- [std_serum_files.txt](data/std_serum_files.txt): table containing the mzML
+  files from the re-measurement of the standard mixes in January 2020.
+This
+  contains:
+  - measurement of standard mixes in water.
+  - measurement of standard mixes in serum (QC CHRIS Pool samples).
+  All mixes are added in a *low* and *high* concentration, for the high concentrations also DDA MS2 data was measured with two different collision energies.

 ## R files